How to Get Rid of Roaches in North Carolina

 Think places where there is moisture or food for them to thrive-- like your laundry room, bathroom, or kitchen.

-Your bottle of fabric softener up there on your laundry room shelf can do a whole lot more than just keep your sheets snuggly soft--it might be able to kill roaches too!
 To use this method, simply make a solution of three parts fabric softener to two parts water.
 Load up a spray bottle with this solution and spray the mixture on cockroaches that you see around your home to kill them quickly and effectively.
 Keep in mind, this is only good to spot-kill them; it won’t help prevent them or kill a severe infestation.
+It turns out your bottle of fabric softener up there on your laundry room shelf can do a whole lot more than just keep your sheets snuggly soft!

-There are many different cockroach baiting systems available on the market that can help you to get rid of the roaches in your home.
-Place the products around:
+There are many different cockroach baiting systems available on the market that can help you to get rid of the roaches in your home, with some working better than others.
+The key to making DIY treatments more effective is to regularly apply these treatments.

 - Corners of your home